We commit to putting safety first and being transparent—when it comes to our operations as a company, and our actions as a neighbor.

-Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move 2.8 million barrels of oil and 18 billion cubic feet of natural gas across North America.
-Additionally, by 2019, we will be generating more than 3,500 gross MW of renewable energy from wind, solar and geothermal facilities—enough to meet the electricity needs of more than 1.6 million homes.
+Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move more than 3 million barrels of oil and 31 billion cubic feet of natural gas across North America.
+Additionally, we generate more than 2,100 net MW of renewable energy, primarily from wind and solar facilities—enough to meet the electricity needs of more than 960,000 homes.

-In 2016, we safely delivered more than 3.5 billion barrels of crude oil and natural gas liquids—connecting suppliers and refiners via our growing North American pipeline network.
-We play a small but essential role in collecting people to the energy they need for their quality of life, and we do it safely, reliably and responsibly.
+In 2022, we safely delivered more than 4.3 billion barrels of crude oil—connecting suppliers and refiners via our vast North American pipeline network.
+We play an essential role in collecting people to the energy they need for their quality of life, and we do it safely, reliably and sustainably.

-We had a total of eight reportable spills on our liquids systems in 2016, totaling 657 barrels.
-Of those 657 barrels, all but 23 barrels were spilled on Enbridge property, fully contained within our facilities, and cleaned up with little or no environmental impact.
+We had a total of 10 reportable spills on our crude oil and liquids systems in 2021—two on Enbridge property, and eight offsite—with a total release volume of 1,370 barrels.
+Spills on our property were fully contained within our facilities, and cleaned up with little or no environmental impact.

 The Foundational Safety Stories recount four serious incidents from our past that we pause to remember and reflect on each year on their anniversaries:

 - Bloor Street (Toronto, ON): April 24, 2003

 - Milepost 912 (Clearbrook, MN): November 28, 2007

 When we remember the incidents captured in the Foundational Safety Stories we recall their lessons and remind ourselves of the profound impact they had on individuals, communities and the environment.

 Through our Foundational Safety Stories, we create an emotional connection to safety and a shared and common understanding of why safety is absolutely critical to the work we do.

 The Enbridge Ring